Fortinet Inc. (FTNT) Shares Up Despite Recent Market Volatility

 Conclusion

-In conclusion, Fortinet Inc. (FTNT) has had a mixed performance lately.
-Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
+In a nutshell, Fortinet Inc. (FTNT) has experienced a better performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.